AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 By synthesizing data from multiple sources, such as electronic health records (EHRs), insurance claims, social determinants of health, and public health databases, AI provides a comprehensive view of population health dynamics.

-In areas with sparse healthcare data (e.g., rural or underserved communities), generative AI can also produce realistic synthetic data to fill gaps, providing a more complete picture of population health and guiding intervention strategies.
+In areas with sparse healthcare data (e.g., rural or underserved communities), generative AI can also generate realistic synthetic data to fill gaps, providing a more comprehensive picture of population health and informing intervention strategies.

 AI models can forecast health trends across different demographic groups, predicting the likelihood of chronic diseases or outbreaks.
 This allows policymakers to anticipate healthcare needs and allocate resources effectively.